Opinion | If the Cardinals have payroll muscle to flex, why aren't they lifting?

 There was a transition.
 Adding Goldschmidt and Miller will certainly help in 2019, but what about 2020 and 2021, where the payroll right now only reaches $44 million?

 Let me put it this way.
 The Cardinals have bought a tux to the big dance and are sure an invitation will be in the mail come October, but with a chance to lock that event up in stone, they instead passed on the idea.
-They will enter 2019 with a smaller payroll than 2018, with long-term flexibility in full-throttle mode.
+They will enter 2019 with just about the same payroll as 2018, with long-term flexibility in full-throttle mode.
 Adding Harper wouldn't handicap them long term.
 It truly wouldn't.
 He's 26, not 31 years old.

 Far-fetched or not, I still want the Cardinals to enter the Harper sweepstakes and make an offer.